 Coal Tar Pitch Cases.
-Koppers Inc., along with other defendants, is currently a defendant in lawsuits filed in two states in which the plaintiffs claim they suffered a variety of illnesses (including cancer) as a result of exposure to coal tar pitch sold by the defendants.
-There were 112 plaintiffs in 60 cases pending as of June 30, 2015 and December 31, 2014.
-As of June 30, 2015, there are a total of 59 cases pending in state court in Pennsylvania, and one case pending in state court in Tennessee.
+Koppers Inc. is one of several defendants in lawsuits filed in two states in which the plaintiffs claim they suffered a variety of illnesses (including cancer) as a result of exposure to coal tar pitch sold by the defendants.
+There were 110 plaintiffs in 59 cases pending as of September 30, 2015, compared to 112 plaintiffs in 60 cases pending as of December 31, 2014.
+As of September 30, 2015, there are a total of 58 cases pending in state court in Pennsylvania, and one case pending in state court in Tennessee.
 Koppers Inc. has been dismissed from three cases formerly pending in state court in Arkansas.

-The plaintiffs in all 60 pending cases seek to recover compensatory damages, while plaintiffs in 55 cases also seek to recover punitive damages.
-The plaintiffs in the 59 cases filed in Pennsylvania state court seek unspecified damages in excess of the court's minimum jurisdictional limit.
-The plaintiffs in the Tennessee state court case each seek damages of \$15.0 million.
-The other defendants in these lawsuits vary from case to case and include companies such as Beazer East, Inc., United States Steel Corporation, Honeywell International Inc., Vertellus Specialties Inc., Dow Chemical Company, UCAR Carbon Company, Inc., Exxon Mobil Corporation, SGL Carbon Corporation and Alcoa, Inc. Discovery is proceeding in these cases.
+The plaintiffs in all 59 pending cases seek to recover compensatory damages, while plaintiffs in 54 cases also seek to recover punitive damages.
+The plaintiffs in the 58 cases filed in Pennsylvania state court seek unspecified damages in excess of the court's minimum jurisdictional limit.
+Each of the plaintiffs in the Tennessee state court case seeks damages of \$15.0 million.
+The other defendants in these lawsuits vary from case to case and include companies such as Beazer East, Inc. ("Beazer East"), United States Steel Corporation, Honeywell International Inc., Vertellus Specialties Inc., Dow Chemical Company, UCAR Carbon Company, Inc., Exxon Mobil Corporation, SGL Carbon Corporation and Alcoa, Inc. Discovery is proceeding in these cases.
 No trial dates have been set in any of these cases.